MZimmermann-coder/SkinDetect_v2/README.md

 ## Cost of this app

 We made the SkinDetect app completely free so that anyone, regardless of income, could use it.
-The only requirement is that you have a smartphone capable of running this app.
+The only requirement is that you have a smartphone capable of running this app and a lens attachment for your camera.
 All devices with Android 4.1 (and above) or iOS 11 (and above) are supported.

 ## Privacy protection